1st Cavalry Regiment (United States): Frontier duty

 In October 1833, the five companies first organized were sent under Colonel Dodge to winter in the vicinity of Fort Gibson, Arkansas Territory, where they remained until June 1834.
 Then, the regiment was sent on the First Dragoon Expedition, or the Pawnee Expedition, during which, although it ended in September, a full one-fourth of the officers and men died of fever.
 For the winter, Headquarters with Companies A, C, D and G, were sent to Fort Leavenworth; Companies B, H and I, Lieutenant Colonel Kearny, commanding, into the Indian country on the right bank of the Mississippi River, near the mouth of the Des Moines River; and Companies E, F and K, Major Mason commanding, to Fort Gibson.
 Throughout the summer of 1835, all the companies of the regiment were kept in the field.

-In the right foreground stands a subaltern of the First Regiment of Dragoons; in the left foreground is an ordnance sergeant-of which there was one on every Army post.
+1964 painting of the 1st Regiment of Dragoons in 1836 by H. Charles McBarron Jr.

-The regiment became the "First Regiment of Dragoons" when the Second Regiment of Dragoons was raised in 1836, however, the general disposition of the regiment remained unchanged.
+The regiment became the "First Regiment of Dragoons" when the Second Regiment of Dragoons was raised in 1836; however, the general disposition of the regiment remained unchanged.
 The various companies were employed in scouting among the Native Americans, especially along the Missouri frontier, with a portion of the regiment going to Nacogdoches, Texas, to keep white trespassers from the Native American lands, and preserving peace between whites and Indians and among the Indians themselves; also in building wagon roads and bridges.
 During the winter, the companies returned to their respective stations – Forts Leavenworth, Gibson and Des Moines.

 Colonel Dodge resigned on 4 July 1836, and was appointed Governor of Wisconsin.
 He was succeeded by Lieutenant Colonel Kearny.
 The regiment was not heavily engaged in the Florida war, although it did take some minor casualties, including a lieutenant.
 In March 1837, a regimental order designated the color of the horses of each company as follows: A and K, black; B, F and H, sorrel; C, D, E and I, bay; and G, iron gray.
 In October 1837, and again in March 1838, Colonel Kearny led elements of the regiment to quell Osage Indians.
 In April 1839, the army created Fort Wayne in Indian Territory, and Companies E, F, G and K, were stationed there for several years, with occasional forays into the field to chase hostile Indians.
 Kearny was promoted to brigadier general on 30 June 1846, and was succeeded by Colonel Mason.